sojs-coder/forge/docs/custom-classes.md

         this.direction = 1; // 1 for right, -1 for left
         this.nextFlip = Date.now() + 1000 + (Math.random() - 0.5) * 500;
     }
+    static properties = {
+        gameWidth: { type: "number", default: 100, description: "Defines when the enemy will reverse its direction" },
+        speed: { type: "number", default: 2, description: "How fast the enemy moves"}
+    }
     onMount(parent: Part) {
         super.onMount(parent);
         this.minX = 0;